terkelg/prompts/readme.md

 The prompt will list options based on user input.
 Type to filter the list.
 Use <kbd>⇧</kbd>/<kbd>⇩</kbd> to navigate.
 Use <kbd>tab</kbd> to cycle the result.
 Use <kbd>Page Up</kbd>/<kbd>Page Down</kbd> (on Mac: <kbd>fn</kbd> + <kbd>⇧</kbd> / <kbd>⇩</kbd>) to change page.
 Hit <kbd>enter</kbd> to select the highlighted item below the prompt.

+The `suggest` function will be called with:
+* The user input (a string, may be empty)
+* A `cancelationToken`.
+This is an `EventEmitter` that will event `'canceled'` when the user input has changed.
+  It also has a `canceled` property that is initially `false` and becomes `true` when the user input has changed.
+  You must handle the `'canceled'` event if you want choices for the latest user input to load ASAP.
+* A `yield` function you can call with an array of choices objects `[{ title, value }, ...]`.
+You can also return the final choices, but calling this function allows you to change the choices even if the user input remains the same.
+For example, you might want to save what the user has recently selected to a local file, and show the recent selections immediately while waiting to load other choices from the server.

 #### Example

 ```js